Introduction

 Cable

-The cable is fine.
-I'll give them credit for making it grey to match the alphas and contrast the board colour since mine is Black.
-If you pick the Space Grey CTRL you will get a Black Cable to contrast your board.
+you pick the Space Grey CTRL you will get a Black Cable to contrast

-I also want to give them credit for wrapping the cable in a circle rather than bending it which company's need to stop doing, so props for that.
+also want to give them credit for wrapping the cable in a circle rather

 Stabilizers

-But stock, mine at least don't have too much rattle at all.
-More than I prefer but better than so many other boards I have reviewed.
-They are not smooth though, which is the biggest issue and why they need to be lubed from stock.
+not smooth though, which is the biggest issue and why they need to be lubed from stock.

-I would love to see some better stabs included in the future or in a V2 board.
-Screw in stabs would be ideal, but at the very least include somewhat don't need clipping and add some factory lube.
+would love to see some better stabs included in the future or in a V2 board.
+Screw in stabs would be ideal, but at the very least include somewhat

 Keycaps

-I like the simple colourway they have chosen, the grey and black will match almost any set-up and looks very clean without being too boring.
+like the simple colourway they have chosen, the grey and black will

-The keycaps are 1.2mm thick double-shot PBT shine-through.
-So the outside is a very solid PBT that is decently thick, and the clear inside is either ABS or POM.
+PBT that is decently thick, and the clear inside is either ABS or POM.
 There will also be no need to worry about the font ever fading.

-While they keycaps may not be the highest quality there about what id expect out of a sub $60 set.
-They have a nice matte texture on top that is pretty textured and not too smooth, I really like high textured keycaps.
+pretty textured and not too smooth, I really like high textured keycaps.
 I remember the keycaps having a more gritty texture from when i used the CTRL LP.

-In general shine-through keycaps from my experience tend to feel noticeable worse at the same price point as normal keycaps, so considering these are shine-through I am pretty impressed.
+worse at the same price point as normal keycaps, so considering these are shine-through I am pretty impressed.

 The type-face is pretty nice and the overall consistency is good.
 I rather like the look of the it.